 Investment is measured as the ongoing capital expenditures in energy supply capacity.
-Projections of supply-side investment requirements by scenario in the WEO cover the period 2019-2040 (which are extended to 2050 under the Sustainable Development Scenario) and are derived from the WEM energy supply and demand modules.
-Relative to the Current Policies and Stated Policies Scenario, the WEM incorporates an economic analysis of the net change in investment by energy suppliers and energy consumers; the net change in energy import bills and export revenues; and how the cost to consumers of investing in more energy-efficient equipment compares with the savings they make through lower expenditure on energy bills.
-All investments and consumers' savings in energy bills are expressed in year-2018 dollars.
-The calculation of the investment requirements for power generation and fossil-fuel supply involved the following steps for each region:
+Projections of supply-side investment requirements by scenario are derived from the WEM energy supply and demand modules, which incorporate economic analysis of the net change in investment by energy suppliers and energy consumers; the net change in energy import bills and export revenues; and how the cost to consumers of investing in more energy-efficient equipment compares with the savings they make through lower expenditure on energy bills.
+All investments and consumers' savings in energy bills are expressed in year-2019 dollars.
+The calculation of the investment requirements for power generation and fuel supply involved the following steps for each region: